Braekpo1nt/mct-manager/data/mct-manager/functions/hub-manager/README.md

 # hub-manager
-The manager data pack for the MCT Hub
+The manager sub-data pack for the MCT Hub